jamieupadhyaya/compbio-walkthroughs/README.md

   Can simple pairwise statistics create new protein sequences?
   In this quickstart tutorial, we build a generative model of proteins using nothing more than counts of amino acid pairs—a bigram model.
+  We then visualize predicted 3D protein structures with AlphaFold3.

   We walk through three core stages: